mccgr/asic/asx.md

-# asic_information
+# asx

-This README gives a detailed description of the table `asxlisting.asic_information`.This table gives the current information that exists on the ASIC database on each unique entity that has been listed on the ASX, that is each entity that has ever been assigned an `issuer_id`.
+This README gives a detailed description of the table `asic.asx`.
+This table gives the current information that exists on the ASIC database on each unique entity that has been listed on the ASX, that is each entity that has ever been assigned an `issuer_id` in the `asxlisting` tables.

 ## The table and fields

- - `linked_id`: the minimum issuer_id which identifies the firm.
-Same as the `issuer_id` in `filings`.
+ - `linked_id`: the minimum `issuer_id` which identifies the firm.
+Same as the `issuer_id` in `asxlisting.filings`.

- - `company_name`: the current name of the entity.
-This was found by taking the `company_name` associated with the maximum `issuer_id` ever assigned to each firm.
+ - `company_name`: the current name of the entity, as given by the ASX.
+This was found by taking the `company_name` associated with the maximum `issuer_id` (from `asxlisting.issuer_ids`) ever assigned to each firm.

  - `company_name_asic`: the literal name recorded as a string of the entity given on the ASIC database.
 This is not always equal or even equivalent to `company_name` recorded from the ASX, as there are often issues with making a match, as will be explained below.
 If there are no matches for a firm on the ASIC database, this field is null.